 Cons: Shape is tippy, difficult to find bottom items, straps stiff, bottom corner uncomfortable to carry

 Our Analysis and Test Results

 The Yeti BackFlip is a backpack cooler with a removable waist belt and sternum strap.
 It features a leakproof zipper and the Yeti HitchPoint grid to attach other accessories to it.

 With Yeti's signature closed-cell foam insulation between layers of waterproof material, the BackFlip is a moderately insulated cooler.
-In our torturous insulation testing, it held USDA food-safe temperatures of 40°F or less for 50 hours, which is pretty good.
-It lasted another four hours holding below 50°F, which is roughly the optimal temperature for beer (depending on type and preference, of course).
-This performance is nowhere near some of the most impressive performers in this metric but isn't too shabby.
+In our torturous insulation testing, it held USDA food-safe temperatures of 40°F or less for 26 hours, which is far below the group average.
+However, it then lasted an additional full day holding below 50°F, achieving average optimal beer temperature (depending on type and preference, of course) for 63 hours.
+This lopsided performance is nowhere near some of the most impressive performers in this metric but isn't too shabby.
 And for a backpack cooler, which probably isn't being used for longer than a day or two anyway, it's pretty solid.

 The zipper is leakproof as well, allowing you to lay it down without fear of water spilling out and helps it to keep that cold air in longer.
 However, if you spend a lot of time digging around to get to the bottom of the bag or taking things out and putting them back in repeatedly, this value may drop a bit more.
 Overall, it does a pretty solid job considering, though it isn't a knockout in this metric.